 At the White Sands Missile Range museum you can trace the origin of America´s missile and space activity, find out how the atomic age began and learn about the accomplishments of scientists like Dr. Wernher von Braun and Dr. Clyde Tombaugh at White Sands.
 Displays also include the prehistoric cultures and the rip-roaring Old West found in southern New Mexico.

-missile park is open everyday from sunrise to sunset.
+The missile park is open everyday from dawn to dusk.
 There is no fee for either.

 To get to the museum, enter either the Las Cruces or El Paso gates and tell the guard you are going to visit the museum.
 He or she will direct you.

 Our Range Map shows the layout of our installation.
 The museum is item 38 on the map, a small portion of which you see to the right..

 The museum can be reached at phone number